- Pacific West Status

 Another serious threat to wolves is habitat loss from encroaching human development.
 Wolves need space to move and establish territories.
 These territories can vary in range but can be as large as 1,000 square miles.
 Space for wolves to move is vitally important to their recovery.
 As we grow in population and develop in areas close or in wolf habitat, wolves will be restricted in available high quality habitat.
 Human encroachment on wolf habitat will also bring people in closer proximity to wolves and may increase the frequency of human and wolf conflict.

 As wolves recover throughout the rest of the nation, combating the public’s fear and misinformation about wolves will continue to be a vital part of creating a safe and stable landscape where wolves and humans can live together.

 Over time, these wolves have adapted to local and changing climatic and habitat conditions, creating a unique genetic profile.
-As of December 2015, there are 12 confirmed packs in Oregon (and 11 breeding pairs) and 18 confirmed packs in Washington (and 8 breeding pairs).
+As of December 2016, there are at least 12 confirmed packs in Oregon (and 8 breeding pairs) and at least 20 confirmed packs in Washington (and 10 breeding pairs).
 In August 2015, California welcomed home its first wolf pack in nearly a century.

 Wolves once roamed through parts of California’s Coastal Range, however, in the early 1900s, hunters decimated wolves’ natural prey and, eventually with the help of state-enacted bounties, eradicated wolves.
 By the middle of the 1920s, wolves were completely eradicated from the state, with the last trapped wolf documented in 1924.